Requirements Testing (Shift-Left QA)

 When should I start requirements testing?

-The earlier the better.
-Ideally, requirements testing begins as soon as you have initial specs or user stories.
-Catching issues at this stage can reduce development costs by up to 100x compared to finding them in production.
+Earlier is better.
+Ideally, requirements testing should begin as soon as you have the initial specifications or user stories.
+Identifying issues at this stage can reduce development costs by several times compared to finding them in production.

 What documents do you need to start?

 Any combination of specifications, user stories, wireframes, mockups, or design files.
-Even rough drafts are valuable — the goal is to find issues before they become code.
+Even rough drafts are valuable.
+Our goal is to identify issues before they become code.

 How long does a requirements review take?